francepack/backend_module_0_capstone/day_7/README.md

 # Extension (optional, after capstone completed)

 You've finished your Mod 0 Capstone assignment!
 So you're done!!!

-Riiight?!?
+But there's always more to learn!

 If you're interested in challenging yourself _even more_ and getting a step ahead in your coding abilities before your first day, we recommend working on either:

 - [A back-end grad's advice and useful study resources](https://josh.works/turing-backend-prep-01-intro)
 - [Credit Check](https://github.com/turingschool-examples/credit_check).

-If you do Credit Check, follow the [same steps](#forking-the-module-0-capstone-repository) as you did previously to fork and clone this repo on to your local computer.
+If you do Credit Check, follow the same steps as you did with your capstone to fork and clone the repo on to your local computer.